How to Become a Telehealth Nurse

 6. Is There a Certification for Telehealth Nursing?

 No, there is no official certification in telehealth nursing.
 While the National Certification Corporation (NCC) used to offer a telehealth certification, it was discontinued in 2007.
-As an alternative, it’s recommended nurses obtain an Ambulatory Care Nursing Certification through the American Academy of Ambulatory Care Nursing (AAACN).
+As an alternative, it is recommended that nurses obtain an Ambulatory Care Nursing Certification through the American Academy of Ambulatory Care Nursing (AAACN).

 This certification involves content on telehealth nursing and is considered to be sufficient to prove nurses have the required knowledge and expertise to provide telehealth services.